Skip to main content

 use App\Models\User;

-test('user can delete their own post', function () {
+test('users can delete their own posts', function () {

 $user = User::factory()->create();